 There have also been a few recent developments that bode well for the multi-family market.
 Effective December 4, 2020, Canada’s mortgage rate was set at a record low of 0.99 percent.
 The central bank has stated that low rates will persist until 2023.
 This will have a very significant impact on the overall long-term cost of purchasing properties through financing.
 This is in conjunction with large-scale asset purchases (such as commercial paper, bankers’ acceptances, corporate bonds, and federal and provincial government debt) by the Bank of Canada, which helps to raise the price of the bonds and lowers their return, or yield.
 And lower yields make it cheaper to access credit to spend and invest.

 Finally, multi-family assets tend to pose a more positive ROI than other commercial investments—and other investments in general.
 This is because of the low volatility associated with multi-family real estate.
 Unlike other investments, such as stocks, and other asset types, such as hotels, offices, and industrial spaces, the multi-family segment is able to quickly adapt to fluctuating market conditions and inflation.
 To be more specific, one-year leases allow for yearly rent appreciation, should the market conditions change.
 That’s compared to the leases of five years or more associated with other types of commercial real estate.

-Making sense of multi-family: by the numbers
+Making sense of multifamily real estate in Ontario: by the numbers

 - Total annualized returns for the Canadian multi-family sector were 9.8 percent in 2019.
 This was as a result of the rapid rise of rental rates, owing to steep demand and low vacancy rates across the province.
 (Source)